kasiawrz/React-Native-Weather-App/README.md

 # React-Native-Weather-App

-An app built using React Native.
+React Native app
-It displays weather is a selected location.
+It displays weather in a selected location using [MetaWeather API](https://www.metaweather.com/)